top of page

 For most patients, just as with the injections, side effects improve with time, slower dose escalation, and practical adjustments to meals and hydration.

-• Avoid greasy/fried foods and heavy alcohol early in titration
+• Avoid greasy or fried foods and heavy alcohol early in titration.

-Neither is universally better—it depends on the patient.
+Neither option is universally better—it depends on the patient.

 Oral semaglutide may be a great fit if you: